 - Colorado Avalanche

 - Winnipeg Jets

 - Chicago Blackhawks (Last place hurts even with compliant code.)

 While it may not look too terribly different, to a screen reader and the person using that assistive technology, it makes a world of difference.

 Avoid Generic Page Titles

-Here at Diagram, we set the page title base and separator in the site settings within Episerver.
-Then, when you create a new page, the page title you give it is appended with that separator (the vertical pipe in the image above) and page title base automagically.
+With our clients, we prefer to set the page title base and separator in the site settings within Episerver.
+Then, when you create a new page, the page title you give it is appended with that separator (the colon in the image above) and page title base (company name) automagically.

 Use Image Alt Text

 One of the oldest remediation tips in the accessibility book is image alt text.
 Just remember to add that description to your images when you upload them to Episerver (or whatever CMS you use) and you're good to go!
 Oh, and make them human-level English, not a name that has indecipherable abbreviations and long alpha-numeric strings.
 If it's a picture of Han Solo and Chewbacca going into Hyperspace, title it "Han and Chewie Into Hyperspace."
 This not only makes it easier for those using assistive technology to know what is on the page, but it becomes much easier to find the image in Episerver should you need it again.
 Don't forget, there is SEO value for the alt text for images too!

 Back in the day it was all too acceptable to use text such as "more info" or "click here" as the hyperlink to other pages either on your own site or somewhere else in the Interwebs.